If Tom Brady can't admit to a concussion, who can?

 “By not revealing it, hiding from it, it contributes to, one, the stigma surrounding it, and, two, the notion that it’s no big deal,” says Mark Herceg, who is chair of the Westchester County Concussion Task Force.
 “That can be dangerous over time, especially for younger kids.”

-Both the stigma and the silence came through in Brady’s wife’s interview.
-“He had a concussion last year,” Gisele Bundchen told Charlie Rose.
+Both the stigma and the silence came through in Gisele Bundchen’s interview.
+“He had a concussion last year,” Bundchen told Charlie Rose.
 “He has concussions pretty much every – I mean, we don’t talk about it.
 But he has concussions and I don’t really think it’s a healthy thing for your body to go through.”

 “We don’t talk about it” is part of the problem, says Herceg, who is a sports neuropsychologist.